-This report presents the findings of a survey that was commissioned to provide more detail on the profile of internet users, measure barriers to internet use and make recommendations to get non-users online.
+Details on the profile of internet users, measure barriers to internet use and make recommendations to get non-users online for April 2013 to March 2014.

 - Almost a quarter (24%) of those interviewed, now consider themselves to be users of the internet – having become internet users in the period since their participation in the National Survey between 11 and 22 months previously.